codeforkjeff/conciliator/README.md

 * Support for the following types of names provided by VIAF: Corporate Names, Geographic Names, Personal Names, Works, Expressions

 * "Proxy mode" to reconcile names to IDs used by source institutions, instead of VIAF IDs.
-(Hyperlinks to source record pages in OpenRefine are supported for BNE, BNF, DNB, JPG, LC, NDL, SELIBR, SUDOC, and WKP; for other sources, the links will take you to the VIAF page.)
+(Hyperlinks to source record pages in OpenRefine are supported for BNE, DNB, ICCU, JPG, LC, NDL, SELIBR, SUDOC, and WKP.
+Links are BROKEN for BNC, BNF, DBC, and NUKAT.
+For all other sources, the links will take you to the VIAF page.)

 * Good performance (uses threads; stable memory usage; caches results)